 Here’s an example of how my focus on optimizing images for SEO has helped them show up in visual searches.
 You see some of my Pinterest pin images, as well as my feature image (bottom right).

-This and all the other reasons I’ve listed above is why it’s so important to add this one extra step before you hit publish on your latest blog post!
+This and all the other reasons I’ve listed above are why it’s so important to add this one extra step before you hit publish on your latest blog post!

 | Related: How To Grow Blog Traffic By 200% In One Month Using Three Smart Strategies